Message from the Board of Directors

 Meet Your Current Board of Directors

 Cooper Hardy, a junior at Westfield High School, is a State Board Representative from Pulaski County.
-He is the son of Brad and Danetta Hardy and has been a member of Georgia 4-H since fifth grade.
-He is a part of the 4-H performing arts group Clovers & Company as the featured male dancer.
+He is the son of Brad and Danetta Hardy and has been a member of Georgia 4-H since the fifth grade.
+He is the featured male dancer in the 4-H performing arts group Clovers & Company.
 He has also served as President on the Southwest District Junior and Senior Boards of Directors and is currently serving on the Pulaski County Sigma Lambda Chi Board as Vice President.
-Cooper says, “4-H has given him and many other youth opportunities to truly become themselves and develop their own interests.”
+Cooper says that 4-H has given him and many other youth opportunities to truly become themselves and develop their own interests.
 Cooper is excited to be serving on state board.

 Croswell (CJ) Harris is a high school senior from Newton County and a State Board Representative.
 He was introduced to 4-H in the fourth grade.
-When he reached the seventh grade, CJ saw the wide range of opportunities that 4-H presented and decided to merge it with his own interests, starting a three dimensional (3-D) printing project with the e-NABLE organization.
-Along with his project, CJ has mastered in project achievement in the category of Mechanics and Engineering and is very enthusiastic about teaching and promoting STEM through 4-H. He served on the 2018-19 Northwest Senior Board of Directors and is ecstatic about serving this organization for years to come.
+When he reached the seventh grade, CJ saw the wide range of opportunities that 4-H presented and decided to merge it with his own interests, starting a three dimensional (3-D) printing project with the e-NABLE organization to create prosthetics for those who need them.
+With his project, CJ has mastered in Project Achievement in Mechanics and Engineering and enthusiastically teaches and promotes STEM through 4-H. He served on the 2018-19 Northwest Senior Board of Directors and is ecstatic about serving this organization for years to come.

-Amare Woods, State Board Representative, is a junior at Tift County High School.
-He has been an active member of Tift County 4-H since the fifth grade and served as the 2017-2018 Southwest District Junior Board Vice President and as a 2019-2020 District Senior Board member.
-Amare is a two-time Master 4-H’er in Dairy Quiz Bowl and Egg Preparation Demonstration contest.
-He has had the opportunity compete at the national level.
+Amare Woods is a State Board Representative and junior at Tift County High School.
+He has been an active member of Tift County 4-H since the fifth grade and served as the 2017-2018 Southwest District Junior Board Vice President and as a 2019-2020 Senior District Board member.
+Amare is a two-time Master 4-H’er in Dairy Quiz Bowl and Egg Preparation Demonstration contests.
+He has even had the opportunity to compete at the national level.
 Outside of 4-H, Amare enjoys gardening, cooking, and writing.
 He is excited and thankful for the opportunity to serve Georgia 4-H this year and help make the best better.

 Parker Varnadoe, the Northeast District Representative, is a high school senior from Madison County.
 Parker is a two-time Master 4-H’er in Performing Arts – General and 4-H Food Challenge.
 He has been a member of Georgia 4-H Clovers and Company for seven years and served on the Northeast District Senior Board of Directors.
-Parker is a National 4-H Shooting Sports Ambassador and serves as Captain of the 4-H Shotgun team.
-He has competed in numerous other 4-H events including National 4-H Filmfest, Leadership in Action, Dean’s Award, Cotton Boll and Consumer Judging, and Food Product Development.
+Parker is a National 4-H Shooting Sports Ambassador and serves as Captain of his county’s 4-H Shotgun team.
+He has competed in numerous other 4-H events including National 4-H Filmfest, Leadership in Action, Dean’s Awards, Cotton Boll and Consumer Judging, and Food Product Development.
 He loves serving as a teen leader at 4-H events, especially Cloverleaf camp.
-Outside of 4-H, he is active in church, school and community theatre, Thespian Society and Interact Club.
-Parker is grateful for the many opportunities Georgia 4-H has provided him and Is honored to serve Georgia 4-H this year.
+Outside of 4-H, he is active in church, school and community theatre, Thespian Society, and Interact Club.
+Parker is grateful for the many opportunities Georgia 4-H has provided him and is honored to serve Georgia 4-H this year.

 Salih El-Gayyar is a homeschooled high school junior from Fayette County.
 He has the honor of serving as Northwest District Representative on this year’s Board of Directors.
-He got his start in 4-H as a third-grader at his local homeschool club and since then his love for 4-H has flourished.
-He went to State Congress in the Robotics category, competed and mastered in Wildlife Judging, and served on the 2019-2020 Northwest Senior Board of Directors.
-Between robotics, board, and judging teams 4-H has broadened his knowledge of so many things, improved his public speaking abilities, has made him a better leader, and he has learned skills that will impact his future.
+He got his start in 4-H as a third-grader at his local homeschool club, and since then, his love for 4-H has flourished.
+He competed in Project Achievement and went to State Congress in the Robotics category, competed and mastered in Wildlife Judging, and served on the 2019-2020 Northwest District Senior Board.
+Between these many experiences, 4-H has broadened his knowledge of so many things, improved his public speaking abilities, made him a better leader, and taught him skills that will impact his future.
 He is so thankful and honored to be able to serve an organization that has given him so much.

 Lilah Grace McClintock

-Lilah Grace McClintock, the Southeast District Representative, attends Bacon County High School where she is a junior.
+Lilah Grace McClintock, the Southeast District Representative, is in her junior year at Bacon County High School.
 She began her journey with 4-H in the fourth grade at summer camp, where she fell in love with the organization.
 Her favorite 4-H events are State Council and Summer Camp.
-Lilah has served as leader through 4-H in various capacities over the years.
-She was elected to the Southeast District Junior and Senior Boards of Directors, Teen leads at many different Cloverleaf events, and leads club meetings in her county 4-H program.
-She competes in District Project Achievement where her project area is Human Development.
-Lilah is very passionate about 4-H and shares, “she would not be the person she is today without 4-H and extends her gratitude to be part of such this organization.”
+Through 4-H, Lilah has served as a leader in various capacities over the years.
+She was elected to the Southeast District Junior and Senior Boards of Directors, serves as a Teen Leader at different Cloverleaf 4-H events, and leads club meetings in her county 4-H program.
+She competes in Project Achievement in the Human Development category.
+Lilah is very passionate about 4-H and shares, “I would not be the person I am today without 4-H, and I am grateful to be part of such an organization.”

 Etain Campbell, Southwest District Representative from Pulaski County, is a junior at Hawkinsville High School.
 Etain has been active in 4-H since the third grade, from attending camps to state events.
-She served as a board member on both the Southwest District Junior and Senior Boards of Directors and is currently the Pulaski County 4-H Sigma Lambda Chi Reporter.
-Etain cultivates her musical talent by participating in Clovers & Co., the Georgia 4-H performing arts group, and her high school’s marching band.
+She served as a member of both the Southwest District Junior and Senior Boards of Directors and is currently the Pulaski County 4-H Sigma Lambda Chi Reporter.
+Etain cultivates her musical talent by participating in Clovers & Company (the Georgia 4-H performing arts group) and her high school’s marching band.
 She is currently leading her own service project, Musical Knots, to help kids in her community afford musical instruments.
 Etain shares, “I cannot imagine a better tool to have shaped my life than 4-H.”